-The 20th century bore witness to dramatic transformations in the world order and major shifts in national and cultural boundaries.
-Artists frequently emerged as ambassadors for the people they represented, and composers, in particular, harnessed art song as a means of defining and expressing the unique character of a nation.
-To set the stage for this project, Jay Winter and Ceri Owen join Nicholas Phan to explore how art song was historically used to understand national identity, especially during times of great social, political, and cultural change.
+The 20th century bore witness to major shifts in national and cultural boundaries, and artists and composers frequently harnessed art song as a means of defining and expressing a nation's unique character.
+Setting the stage for this project, Jay Winter and Ceri Owen join Nicholas Phan to explore how art song was historically used to understand national identity, especially during times of great social, political, and cultural change.

 New Voices: Paris of the Belle Époque